Altair5586/Patient-Record-Management-System/Readme.txt

 How It Works

 - The system uses a structure `Patient` to store patient information.
-- Patient records are stored in an array with a maximum capacity of 100 patients.
+- Patient records are stored in an array with a maximum capacity of 100 patients (can be increased).
 - Functions are implemented to handle each menu option:
   - `addPatient()`
   - `displayPatients()`